ifeelscam/Req-ooommmm/README.md

 ### Setup

 - Add the bot to Database Channel with all permission
-- Add bot to ForceSub channel as Admin with Invite Users via Link Permission if you enabled ForceSub
+- Add bot to request Sub channel as Admin with Invite Users via Link Permission if you enabled request Sub

 ##
 ### Installation